-Kellogg Schwab, PhD, integrates engineering, public health and human behavior in bench and field studies to address water and wastewater challenges around the world.
+Kellogg Schwab, PhD, integrates engineering, public health, and human behavior by researching water and wastewater contaminants of public health concern.

 Environmental Health Sciences; environmental microbiology; environmental engineering; microbial fate and transport; water reuse; water quality, drinking water treatment, disinfection, groundwater, wastewater, sewage, water and wastewater distribution systems, gastroenteritis, diarrhea, enteric pathogens, parasites (cryptosporidium, toxoplasma, giardia), viruses (SARS CoV-2, norovirus, hepatitis A virus, rotavirus), bacterial indicators of water quality, bacteriophage, antibiotic resistant bacteria, molecular detection of microorganisms (PCR, RT-PCR, digital droplet PCR), infectious diseases, microbial risk assessment, food borne and waterborne outbreak investigations, urban environmental pollution, PFAS; airborne microorganisms, concentrated animal feeding operations (CAFO), Chesapeake Bay research,